 2. Kiddie Pool

 If you’re going to enjoy some family fun with your water shooters, the best way to refill them is in your kiddie pool!
-And of course, it’s lots of fun by itself.
+And of course, the pool will be lots of fun by itself.
+Especially for little ones.

-The kiddie pool is one of the few toys that reliably keeps my girls busy for more than thirty minutes at a time.
+The kiddie pool is one of the few water toys for the backyard that reliably keeps my kids busy for more than thirty minutes at a time.
 They run in and out of it.
 Splash around.
 Pretend to be alligators or fish.
 And we often put our kiddie slide in it for some extra fun.

 3. Water Table

 On the days where it’s not quite hot enough for full submersion in the water.
 Or the setup, fill up, empty and takedown of the kiddie pool all sounds like too much, I rely on the water table.